Fortnite's High Stakes event: everything you need to know

 The new Getaway game mode is selectable from the lobby just like all the other game modes.
 You can bring three of your friends to play in a squad or use the game's matchmaking services to fill out the rest of your team.
 When it's time to go, 100 players drop from the battle bus as usual, but in Getaway, you'll see four icons on the map where the safes that contain jewels will land.

 Even in your first game, you'll immediately notice how this is different from usual battle royale modes.
 For one thing, there are only four locations that everyone is focused on, so you're likely to be in for a fight no matter where you land.
-As everyone scrambles to get one of the four jewels, the fighting is particularly intense around the safe's drop balloon.
+The fighting is particularly intense around the safe's drop balloon as everyone scrambles to get one of the four jewels.
 If your team manages to survive this opening onslaught, it's time to regroup and transport your treasure to the escape van for the Victory Royale.

 You've got the jewel, now what?